imagej/imagej.github.io/pages/Trainable_Weka_Segmentation.md

 {| |style="vertical-align:top" |![Trainable Weka Segmentation pipeline
 overview.](TWS-pipeline.png
-"Trainable Weka Segmentation pipeline overview.") |} **Trainable**: this plugin can be trained to learn from the user input and perform later the same task in unknown (test) data.
+"Trainable Weka Segmentation pipeline overview.") |}%Replace% TOC
+%Replace% **Trainable**: this plugin can be trained to learn from the user input and perform later the same task in unknown (test) data.

 **Weka**: it makes use of all the powerful tools and classifiers from the latest version of [Weka](http://www.cs.waikato.ac.nz/ml/weka/).